rgreminger/tilburg-science-hub/docs/workflow/checklist.md

 | Tested on different computer (Windows) | &#9744;        | &#9744;     | &#9744;     | &#9744; |    |
 | Tested on different computer (Mac) | &#9744;        | &#9744;     | &#9744;     | &#9744; |    |
 | Tested on different computer (Linux) | &#9744;        | &#9744;     | &#9744;     | &#9744; |    |

+!!! warning "Versioned any sensitive data?"
+    Before making a GitHub repository public, we recommend you check that you have not stored any sensitive information in it (such as any passwords).
+    This tool has worked great for us: [GitHub credentials scanner](https://geekflare.com/github-credentials-scanner/).